amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 </div>

 ## 2. Introduction
 This document is the hazard analysis of Cyclops Ride Assist (CRA) system.
-CRA is an all-in-one, easily mountable, and quick to setup system that adds modern car safety features onto a bicycle or motorcyle.
-Features include blind spot detection, crash detection, and automatic video capture and upload.
+Cyclops Ride Assist(CRA) will be an easily mountable, and quick to set up system that adds modern car safety features onto any bike.
+These features include rear vehicle detection and alert, a continuous loop of the last 60 seconds of camera, accelerometer, and Lidar data, and crash identification and response.
+CRA is aimed at cyclists of all levels that frequently traverse road and gravel terrains.
+CRA is not designed to be used on extreme terrain such as downhill mountain biking.

 ## 3. Scope and Purpose
 The scope of the hazard analysis as outlined in this document will be kept within the physical/software space of the CRA system boundary.
 Hazards imposed by the outer environment, society, and user error will be considered out of the scope for this document.